Djokovic eyes history at French Open as Swiatek launches title defence

 The Russian lost in the first round on each of his first four visits before making the quarters in 2021.

-"I would never (have) thought I would be able to make this (win a clay-court title)," Medvedev said after beating Rune in the Rome final.
+"I also don't want to put too much pressure on myself, in a way," said Medvedev.

-"But I have to be honest -- a Grand Slam is always bigger."
+"But what happened in Rome was amazing, especially beating a lot of good players."

-In-form youngster Rune, who made a surprise run to last year's quarter-finals, could face Casper Ruud in the last eight in a rematch of a bad-tempered meeting 12 months ago.
+Danish youngster Holger Rune, who made a surprise run to last year's quarter-finals, could face Casper Ruud in the last eight in a rematch of a bad-tempered meeting 12 months ago.

 Ruud went on to be thrashed in the final by Nadal and also lost the US Open showpiece match to Alcaraz.